-93 WYCA have commissioned a further study to look at future Bus/Rail Park and Ride opportunities in Leeds and across West Yorkshire which will be consulted through 2023.
+107 WYCA has commissioned a further study to look at future Bus/Rail Park and Ride opportunities in Leeds and across West Yorkshire which will be consulted through 2023.
 Will ensure that any future development works will be measured against the Action Plan objectives and evaluated using agreed of new KPI's.